EugeneDevv/pesa-mint/Readme.md

 ## Testing

 - The project includes unit tests for the web service, covering different scenarios and edge cases.
-- You can use a code coverage tool to measure code coverage and ensure comprehensive testing.

 ## Running the Service